A woman rubs her lower back due to new mattress back pain.

 Your mattress should provide proper spinal alignment, edge support, and even weight distribution unique to your body and sleeping preferences.
 If you feel your mattress isn’t serving one of the below purposes, it may not be the right fit for you.

-• Spinal alignment: The mattress should conform to the body's natural curves and not cause the spine to bend or twist into unnatural positions.
+• Spinal alignment: The mattress should conform to the body's natural curves and not cause the spine to bend or twist into unnatural positions, especially when learning how to sleep on your back.
 This means it needs to be responsive enough to meet different sleeping positions while keeping the spine aligned.

 • Edge support: This is the support along the edges of your mattress and determines how well it can accommodate those who sleep near the edge of the mattress.
 It should feel just as supportive as the center, prevent you from rolling off, and provide ease in getting in and out of bed.